Follow our cybersecurity analyst curriculum

 Ready to perform

-Our training center guides you in identifying the ideal course and helps you maximize funding opportunities.
+Our training centre guides you in identifying the ideal training, helping you maximize funding opportunities.

-Experience an immersive and intensive training designed to immerse you in hands-on workshops and real case studies.
+Experience an immersive and intensive training experience, designed to dive into practical workshops and real case studies.

 Learn by doing, and develop concrete skills directly applicable to your future projects.

-At the end of your journey, we assess your acquired skills, issue a certification attesting to your expertise, and support you to ensure your success in your professional projects.
+At the end of your career, we evaluate your acquired skills, issue certification attesting to your expertise, and accompany you to ensure your success in your professional projects.

 You are now ready to excel!

-trains engineers capable of designing, deploying, and maintaining security systems to protect IT infrastructures against cyber threats.
-It includes topics such as secure network architecture, cryptography, risk management, incident response, as well as advanced knowledge in secure development and vulnerability analysis.
+It includes materials such as secure network architecture, cryptography, risk management, incident response, and advanced knowledge in secure development and vulnerability analysis.

-• Acquire the foundational skills to become a cybersecurity analyst.
+• Acquire basic skills to become a cybersecurity analyst.

-• Learn to detect, analyze, and respond to cybersecurity threats.
+• Learn how to detect, analyze and respond to cybersecurity threats.

-• Develop practical knowledge of penetration testing, cryptography, and securing applications and databases.
+• Develop practical knowledge on penetration tests, cryptography, secure applications and databases.

-The course is intended for a wide audience, including:
+The training is aimed at a wide audience, including:

-• IT professionals wishing to specialize in cybersecurity:
+• Computer professionals wishing to specialize in cybersecurity:

-• System and network administrators who want to deepen their knowledge of infrastructure security.
+• System administrators and network wishing to deepen their knowledge of infrastructure security.

-• Developers eager to incorporate application security practices into their work.
+• Developers wishing to integrate application security practices into their work.

-• Support technicians or IT managers aiming to strengthen the protection of systems and data.
+• Support technicians or IT managers wishing to strengthen the protection of systems and data.

-• Recent graduates or career changers in the IT sector who want to acquire the skills needed to move into a cybersecurity analyst role.
+• Young graduates or people undergoing vocational retraining in the IT sector, wishing to acquire the skills necessary to evolve into a role of cybersecurity analyst.

-• Security consultants and auditors wishing to strengthen their technical skills in detection, analysis, and incident response.
+• Security consultants and auditors who wish to strengthen their technical skills in detection, analysis, and response to security incidents.

-• Anyone involved in IT security management or data protection who wants to develop technical expertise in cybersecurity.
+• Anyone involved in computer security management or data protection, wishing to acquire technical expertise in cybersecurity.

 Prerequisites

 No specific prerequisites are required.
-This course is accessible to anyone wishing to discover AWS, but basic knowledge of IT or information systems can be an asset.
+This training is available to anyone wishing to discover AWS, but a basic knowledge of computer science or information systems can be an asset.

 Day 1: Introduction to Cybersecurity and Basic Concepts

-• Objective: Understand the fundamental principles of cybersecurity, current threats, and the key role of the cybersecurity analyst.
+• Objective: To understand the fundamentals of cybersecurity, current threats, and the key role of the cybersecurity analyst.

-• Fundamental principles of cybersecurity (confidentiality, integrity, availability).
+• The fundamental principles of cybersecurity (confidentiality, integrity, availability).

-• The threat landscape: Types of attacks (phishing, ransomware, APTs, etc.).
+• The landscape of threats: Types of attacks (phishing, ransomware, APTs, etc.).

-• The roles and responsibilities of the cybersecurity analyst within an organization.
+• Roles and responsibilities of the cybersecurity analyst in an organization.

-• Overview of the main tools used in cybersecurity.
+• Presentation of the main tools used in cybersecurity.

-• Security models: Defense in depth, access control, identity management.
+• Security Models: In-depth defence, access control, identity management.

-• Introduction to common attacks and trends (phishing, malware, ransomware).
+• Introduction to current attacks and trends (phishing, malware, ransomware).

-• Vulnerabilities and risk management: Identifying and assessing vulnerabilities.
+• Vulnerabilities and risk management: Identification and assessment of vulnerabilities.

-• Objective: Learn to use network monitoring and intrusion detection tools to identify threats.
+• Purpose: Learn to use network surveillance and intrusion detection tools to identify threats.

 • Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS).